top of page

 Research Assistant

-Quyen A. Do (she/her) is a postdoctoral fellow at Northwestern University with a research focus on trauma and interpersonal violence experienced by marginalized groups.
-For more info, check out her website
+Quyen A. Do (she/her) recently completed her clinical postdoctoral fellowship at Northwestern University and is now a research postdoc at Yale University with a research focus on trauma and interpersonal violence experienced by marginalized groups.
+For more information, check out her website

 bottom of page